|Full Webinar:||£32 for 30 Day Subscription|

 About this webinar

-Dr Sunderland will explore how to help traumatised young people who are ‘locked in anger’, to be able to experience quality of life and enjoy fulfilling non-power-based relationships, often for the first time.
-She will address underlying causes for teenagers who ‘do battle’ with the world and have behaviours that challenge.
-She will discuss ways to prevent the ‘school to prison pipeline’ by addressing young people’s unmet emotional needs and helping them process unresolved trauma in order to dare to move from blocked trust to trust and enjoy secure attachment for the first time.
+Dr Sunderland will explore what schools can do to help vulnerable young people who are unmotivated and alienated from school and schoolwork to be able to re-engage with life and learning and enjoy fulfilling non-power-based relationships, often for the first time.
+She will discuss ways schools can prevent the ‘school to prison pipeline’ by addressing young people’s unmet emotional needs, enabling them to move from blocked trust to trust, often enjoying secure attachment for the first time.